cicirello/InteractiveBinPacking/README.md

 Running the application via the jar file provided in the /dist directory only requires that you have a Java runtime environment installed on your system (JRE version 8 or higher).

-## First Time Users
+## User Documentation

+All user documentation is contained within the application itself, which you can access via two commands in the Info menu:

-The first time that you use the application, we recommend that you begin by choosing the Tutorial command from the Info menu.
-This will open a self-guided tutorial on combinatorial optimization, the bin packing problem, and constructive heuristics for bin packing.
-It will also walk you through using the application, and its functionality.
-The Help command (also in the Info menu) is another useful starting point.
+* The Tutorial command in the Info menu opens a self-guided tutorial on combinatorial optimization, the bin packing problem, and constructive heuristics for bin packing.
+It will also walk you through using the application, and all of its functionality.
+* The Help command (also in the Info menu) provides documentation of all menu functions and other user interface elements.

+The first time that you use the application, we recommend that you begin by choosing the Tutorial command from the Info menu, and working your way through the self-guided tutorial.

 ## License